laimao19/dataops-challenge/README.md

         - crude prevalence: raw percentage not adjusted for differences in age, distribution, demographics, etc.
         - confidence interval: tells the range in which the true percentage is expected to fall (likely 95% of the time)
     - **How did they deal with missing data?**
-        - (not known yet, will put this here later if they do have any missing data)
+        - It seems like if data was missing, it is just missing as a NULL from the dataset.
 - FDA - Food Atlas
     - Purpose of this dataset/atlas is to "provide a spatial overview of a community's ability to access healthy food and its success in doing so" and "to assemble statistics on food environment indicators to stimulate research on the determinants of food choices and diet quality"
     - Contains information about the state, county, and FIPS codes (federal information standard publication code)